nishantsingha13/Automated-Face-recgonition-Attendence-System/README.md

 ### Attendance Marking Logic:
 Check if the user has already given attendance:
-If yes, display "Attendance already marked."
+If yes, display "Presence already marked."
-If no, mark the attendance and update the database.
+If no, mark the Presence and update the database.

 Implement a validation mechanism to ensure unregistered persons cannot mark attendance.